Skip to content

 Workers at sites you are not.
 A purpose-built app pays for itself.

 Those bands are a starting point, not a law.
-The real trigger is not headcount, it is whether you are still standing next to every worker.
-The moment you are trusting a start time you did not see, you have crossed into needing captured punches, on-site enforcement, and a record you can prove.
-That is the exact ceiling this whole guide is about.
+The real trigger isn't headcount, it's whether you're still standing next to every worker.
+The moment you're trusting a start time you didn't see, you have crossed into needing captured punches, on-site enforcement, and a record you can prove.
+That's the exact ceiling this whole guide is about.

 Go deeper on any one decision

-This pillar is the map.
-Each of these goes deep on one road.
-Pick the one that matches the decision you are stuck on.
+This pillar is the overview.
+Each of these covers one decision in full.
+Pick the one that matches the decision you're stuck on.

 How to record clock-in and clock-out times